 We also had a group of orang masjid who came over at about 11pm to recite some prayers.
 We fed them tapai pulut – something my relatives always bring over.
 Speaking of which, I’m told that tapai is technically alcoholic, since it’s fermented (very very very small %)?
 This is the one that’s will turn into tuak, right?
 I have no idea, but it tastes good.

-Throughout the night, you can hear fireworks and mercun sounds – its like a friendly competition, whose is brighter and louder.
+Throughout the night, you can hear fireworks and mercun sounds – it’s like a friendly competition, whoever’s is brighter and louder, wins.
 When I was younger, I heard more meriam buluh (bamboo cannon?) sounds.
 We also heard a lot more ‘anak so-and-so lost their fingers’ stories 0_0

 The Raya Experience – Day 1